TIMOTHY

 for practice and disclosure.
 The Transparency Initiative is AAPOR’s

 approach to the goal of an open science of survey research.
-The TICC looks to
+The

-reporting of survey-based findings.
+transparency in their reporting of survey-based findings.

 The organizer